 «Innovation» focus or the search for new drugs

-Moderated by Dr. Jean Jacques FOURNIÉ, director of Cancer Research in Toulouse.
-This theme is dedicated to the discovery of new molecules after several steps including the definition of new targets, screening molecules from the chemical industry partners’ heritage, and development of preclinical models.
+Moderated by Dr. Jean Jacques FOURNIÉ, this theme is dedicated to the discovery of new molecules after several steps including the definition of new targets, screening molecules from the chemical industry partners’ heritage, and development of preclinical models.
 Several themes will be developed taking into account the site's potential, sanitary needs and perspectives of industrial development.
 Priority will be given to drugs targeting the tumor cell metabolism, the immune response of the patient, and some enzymes tyrosine kinases ensuring the survival and proliferation of cancer cells.

 « Clinical research » focus

 Around these new drugs in continuity with the work of international significance undertaken in recent years by Toulouse teams in the field of hematology (myeloma, leukemia) and cancer (especially breast cancer but also cancer of the colon, lung, skin, urological sphere, ENT, brain, etc.).This axis is directed by Professor Michel ATTAL, international specialist in multiple myeloma and Director of the Centre for the Fight against Cancer, Claudius Regaud.It should benefit from the dynamism of IUC-related teams in the phases III field (studies comparing different types of drugs or association) but also in the phases I and II field (evaluation of all new drugs in limited numbers), a continuation of efforts in this field for several years by the ICR.

 A research focus in « social Pharmacology »